 Benalmadena is a municipality of the province of malaga consisting of three main urban areas; Benalmadena Pueblo, Benalmadena Costa and Arroyo de la Miel.
 The city of Malaga is about 12 km to the west with Marbella 42 km to the East.
 The area has grown rapidly in recent decades due to tourism and has become one of the Costa del Sol's prime locations.

 Benalmadena Costa is home to the majority of the areas attractions, the foremost of which is probably the golden sandy beaches, which run off into the Mediterranean Sea.
 There are restaurants and bars to suit all types and tastes and the area retains a relaxed friendly atmosphere all year round.
 With such a wide and varied array of activities and things to do any visitor will be hard pressed to find a moment of boredom when visiting Benalmadena, a town which is truly more then just a resort.

-A promenade stretches along the coast to the Puerto Marina (Marine Port), which boasts excellent shopping and dining.
+Places to visit A promenade stretches along the coast to the Puerto Marina (Marine Port), which boasts excellent shopping and dining.
 The marina is also home to The Sea Life Centre, home to all manners of marine wild life, and has its own petting tank where you can get personal with the Rays.
 You can take a stroll around to look at the floating hotels and millionaire’s yachts and when the sun goes down the Puerto Marina becomes one of the coasts best party destinations.

 La Paloma Park is a gorgeous location in the center of Benalmadena Costa.
 There is a stunning array of flora and fauna, plus a menagerie of animals including hens, rabbits, goats and exotic birds.
 The park is beautifully landscaped with themed gardens and rocky waterfalls, which run down to the lake.
 There are two bars within the park where you can relax into the evening listening to the calls of peacocks.